Bare House and Mill

-Bare House and Mill is a historic home and grist mill ruins located at Stuarts Draft, Augusta County, Virginia.
-The house was built about 1857, and is a two-story, three bay brick dwelling with Greek Revival and Italianate style design influences.
-It has a metal-sheathed hipped roof one-story entry porches on the front and rear.
-Also on the property are a contributing wellhouse and meathouse (c.
+Bare House and Mill is a historic home with a grist mill and other ruins located at Stuarts Draft, Augusta County, Virginia, completed in 1857.
+It is a two-story, three-bay brick dwelling with only a few exterior and interior modifications since it was built.
+Also on the property are an associated wellhouse and meathouse (c.
 1860), barn (c.
 1900, 1998), privy, cistern, and pumphouse.
 The ruins of the Bare Mill and related mill race and piers are also located on the property.
-The two-story, stone grist mill was built about 1800, and may have shut down after the floods of September 1870.

 It was listed on the National Register of Historic Places in 2002.

+History and description

+Jacob Bare purchased 260 acre on the South River in 1791 and had probably built the stone grist mill by 1795.
+He likely added a sawmill in 1808.
+He moved to Indiana by the mid-1820s and his son John was deeded the property a few years later.
+Judging by the surviving tax records, the mill was out of operation by 1850.
+The existing house burned down in 1854 or 1855 and the present structure was completed in 1857.